nick-shaw/blackmagic-io/README.md

 ## HDR Metadata

 The library exposes per-field signal-metadata setters: `set_matrix()` (Y'CbCr matrix), `set_eotf()` (EOTF identifier), `set_static_metadata()` (display primaries, white point, mastering display luminance, MaxCLL, MaxFALL).
 Once any has been called, the library wraps every emitted frame via the DeckLink SDK's `IDeckLinkVideoFrameMetadataExtensions` interface.
-The matrix tag and EOTF identifier reach the wire for any EOTF (in VPID on SDI, the AVI InfoFrame on HDMI); the HDR Static Metadata InfoFrame fields are transmitted only for PQ — HLG is SDK-suppressed (see HDMI Notes), SDR has no HDR InfoFrame.
+The matrix tag and EOTF identifier reach the wire for any EOTF (in VPID on SDI, the AVI InfoFrame on HDMI); the HDR Static Metadata InfoFrame fields are transmitted only for PQ — HLG is SDK-suppressed (see [HLG static metadata: faithful on receive, suppressed on Blackmagic transmit](#hlg-static-metadata-faithful-on-receive-suppressed-on-blackmagic-transmit) under HDMI Notes), SDR has no HDR InfoFrame.

 ### Metadata Includes:

 - **Display Primaries**: Independent of the Y'CbCr matrix.
-When not provided explicitly via `set_static_metadata()` (low-level) or the `'static_metadata'` key of `hdr_metadata` (high-level), `set_matrix()` default-fills primaries from the matrix name as a convenience — see "Default HDR Metadata Values" below.
+When not provided explicitly via `set_static_metadata()` (low-level) or the `'static_metadata'` key of `hdr_metadata` (high-level), `set_matrix()` default-fills primaries from the matrix name as a convenience — see Default HDR Metadata Values below.
 - **White Point**: D65 (0.3127, 0.3290) default-fill (unless explicitly specified).
 - **EOTF**: Electro-Optical Transfer Function (`Eotf.SDR`, `Eotf.PQ`, or `Eotf.HLG`).
 - **Mastering Display Info**: Default-filled max / min luminance; override via `set_static_metadata()`.